meilisearch/.github/profile/README.md

 <h1 align="center">Meilisearch</h1>

 👋  Hi!
-This is Meilisearch, an open-source, easy-to-use, blazingly fast, and hyper-relevant search engine built in Rust.
+This is Meilisearch, a lightning-fast search engine that fits effortlessly into your apps, websites, and workflow.

 Meilisearch is a search engine created by [Meili](https://www.welcometothejungle.com/en/companies/meilisearch), a software development company based in France and with team members all over the world.
 Want to know more about us?
 Check out our [blog](https://blog.meilisearch.com/)!